We are all about #MarTech

 This is when you need to consider the Adjusted Bounce Rate that filters the unwanted bounce rates from your analytical data.
 You can set up an event wherein if a visitor spends a certain amount of time on a particular page, it should not be considered as a bounce.
 Example: If the average read time of your blog section is 120 seconds, you can set an event to trigger in the Google Analytics code section by editing the “setTimeout”.

-If you are measuring a bounce rate for a landing page, you must deliver what is promised in your display ad.
-Well, the aforementioned reasons apply very well for the landing page too!
+If you are measuring the bounce rate for a landing page, you must deliver what is promised in your display ad.
+Well, the aforementioned reasons apply very well to the landing page too!

 Often confused with bounce rate, Exit rate refers to visitors who have clicked away from your website after visiting any of the pages on your site.
 While the bounce rate deals with the first page a visitor enters, the exit rate refers to the last page.